-As of March 1, 2023, we owned 14 pending U.S. provisional patent applications, 27 pending U.S. non-provisional patent applications, 9 pending Patent Cooperation Treaty ("PCT") applications, and 133 pending ex-U.S. patent applications.
-We currently do not own or in-license any issued patents with respect to any of our product candidates, including FHD-286 and FHD-609, or our platform technology, and our intellectual property portfolio is in its very early stages.
+As of March 1, 2024, we owned more than 10 pending U.S. provisional patent applications, more than 25 pending U.S. non-provisional patent applications, more than 10 pending PCT applications, and more than 100 pending ex-U.S. patent applications.
+We currently do not in-license any issued patents with respect to any of our product candidates, including FHD-286, or our platform technology.